TDanielVS/CODES/README.md

 #### UDACITY software
 In this part we are using Behavioral Cloning Project software.

-First configure an environment usind conda https://github.com/udacity/CarND-Term1-Starter-Kit/blob/master/doc/configure_via_anaconda.md
+First configure a virtual environment using Conda https://github.com/udacity/CarND-Term1-Starter-Kit/blob/master/doc/configure_via_anaconda.md

 Download the simulator https://www.dropbox.com/sh/64lxq4heqnvsasm/AAC3Oz9mM35y8dXKMIa7ncFea?dl=0.
-I recomend use windows version to record train data set, run faster and behavie better with controls or steering wheel.
+I recomend record the training data set in windows version, it runs faster and have better response using controls or steering wheel.
 Use linux version to test trained networks.

+### ROS Indigo AutoNOMOS mini platform